MichaelCade/90DaysOfDevOps/Days/day47.md

 ### Private Registry

-Another area we have used heavily is public registries in DockerHub, with a private registry of container images set up by your organisation means that you can host where you wish or there are managed services for this as well, but all in all this gives you complete control of the images available for you and your team.
+Another area we have used heavily in public registries in DockerHub, with a private registry of container images set up by your organisation means that you can host where you wish or there are managed services for this as well, but all in all, this gives you complete control of the images available for you and your team.

-DockerHub is great to give you a baseline, but its only going to be providing you with a basic service where you have to put a lot of trust into the image publisher.
+DockerHub is great to give you a baseline, but it's only going to be providing you with a basic service where you have to put a lot of trust into the image publisher.

 ### Lean & Clean